andrewcrosher/ajc_dbt/README.md

 pipeline `get_albums`.

 The pipeline then calls an Azure Databricks notebook called `load_albums_delta` that loads today's json file into a delta table in an ADB workspace.

+Storage account access is managed via an API call to an Azure Key Vault that hold the details of a storage account key to be used by Databricks to connect to.

 The source code for the Data Factory is stored in the [adf](./adf/) folder.
 The Databricks notebook lives in the [adb](/adb/) folder.